-The 12 Best Deals You Can Score During DC’s Summer Restaurant Week
+The 10 Best Deals You Can Score During DC’s Winter Restaurant Week

-DC’s annual Summer Restaurant Week is back, and it’s a great excuse to get out of your toasty apartment and skip cooking for a night and try some of the newest and most exciting restaurants in the DMV region.
+DC’s annual Winter Restaurant Week is back, and it’s a great excuse to skip cooking for a night and try some of the newest and most exciting restaurants in the DMV region.

-Hosted from August 15-21, the Restaurant Association Metropolitan Washington’s Restaurant Week includes brunch, lunch, and dinner promotions at restaurants, inviting diners to enjoy a cozy, warm meal during some of the coldest days of the year.
+Hosted from January 16-22, the Restaurant Association Metropolitan Washington’s Restaurant Week includes brunch, lunch, and dinner promotions at restaurants, inviting diners to enjoy a cozy, warm meal during some of the coldest days of the year.
 Participating restaurants are offering three-course meals at brunch and lunch for $25 and at dinner for $40 or $55 per person.
 Many restaurants will also offer takeout deals with cocktail pairings, giving more variety for diners who want to partake in the program at home.

-Whether you opt for lunch with an award-winning wine program or grab a seat at one of the city’s most historic restaurants, you can’t go wrong at any of the more than 175 participating locations.
-But to help you narrow it down a bit, we rounded up 10 brand new spots, highly anticipated reopenings, and local favorites with unbelievable deals to check out this year during Summer Restaurant Week.
+You can’t go wrong at any of the more than 175 participating locations, but to help you narrow it down a bit, we rounded up a few brand new spots and acclaimed eateries with unbelievable deals to check out this year.